Free shipping on orders of 3 or more books - Details below

 The reader will be transported in time to a period of history when dauntless men and women from the Old Country sought a new life in America, willing to pay the price of whatever it took to establish their families in a new world.

-Jeff W. Ishee is an award-winning journalist.
+Jeff W. Ishee is an award-winning journalist with a 30-year career in print, radio, and television media.
 He is passionate about gardening, genealogy, American history, and growing heirloom peanuts.
 He is a direct descendant of Hans Jacob Ische (Ishee), one of the primary characters in this book.
 Jeff is married to Carole Marshall Ishee and lives near the Great Wagon Road in Augusta County, Virginia.

-You may order the book TWO SACKS in three versions - hardcover, paperback, or Kindle through Amazon.com (click here).
+You may order either of the books in three versions - hardcover, paperback, or Kindle through Amazon.com (click here).

-Or, you may order the book directly from the author, who is pleased to sign your copy personally.
+Or, you may order the books directly from the author, who is pleased to sign your copy personally.
 (Scroll down for info)

 NOTE: Yes.
 We do accept checks.